-(See also Overview of Histiocytic Syndromes Overview of Histiocytic Disorders The histiocytic disorders are clinically heterogeneous disorders that result from an abnormal proliferation of histiocytes that are either Monocyte-macrophages (antigen-processing cells) Dendritic... read more .)
+(See also Overview of Histiocytic Syndromes Overview of Histiocytic Disorders The histiocytic disorders are clinically heterogeneous disorders that result from an abnormal proliferation of histiocytes that are either Dendritic cells (antigen-presenting cells) Monocyte-macrophages... read more .)

-Rosai-Dorfman disease is most common among patients < 20 years, particularly blacks.
+Rosai-Dorfman disease is most common among patients < 20 years, particularly Black people.
 The cause is unknown.

-Laboratory testing usually shows leukocytosis, polyclonal hypergammaglobulinemia, hypochromic or normocytic anemia, and elevated erythrocyte sedimentation rate.
+Laboratory testing usually shows leukocytosis, polyclonal hypergammaglobulinemia, hypochromic or normocytic anemia, and an elevated erythrocyte sedimentation rate.

 The disorder commonly resolves without treatment.
-In patients with progressive disease, chemotherapy has been tried.
+In patients with progressive disease, chemotherapy and mitogen-activated protein kinase (MAPK) pathway inhibition have been tried.